mcuadros/dockership/documentation/configuration.md

 * `Port` (multiple, optional): container port to expose, format: `<host-addr>:<host-port>:<container-port>/<proto>` (like -p at `docker run`)
 * `Link` (multiple, optional): creates a Link to other project, when this project is deployed the linked projects are restarted (like -P at `docker run`)
 * `GithubToken` (default: Global.GithubToken): the token needed to access this repository, if is different from the global one.
-* `Enviroment` (multiple, mandatory): Environment name where this project could be deployed
+* `Environment` (multiple, mandatory): Environment name where this project could be deployed

 ## Example